paulzhang1992/Data-Management-and-Database-Design/Assignment_1/readme.md

 ### Data Auditing and Cleaning
 The data auditing is performed in jupyter notebook.
 The detail and result can be found at **/Assignment_1/data_process**.
 Each csv file is audited and cleaned in an individual notebook.\
-In general, there are missing data need be dealt with.
+In general, there are missing data need to be dealt with.
 Some of them have already talked about during the data section such as three pointers and offensive/ defensive rebounds. \
 Scraped data had a great quality.
-Only some formatting changes need be done during the scraping process.
+Only some formatting changes need to be done during the scraping process.
 However, we need add a unique id, GAME_ID and RECORD_ID, to them to match the ERD.\
 This involved some effort to deal with the duplicated name.
 Using multiple checking values is essential.
 Adding a few players into the player_id with their unique id is also needed to make sure every record have a PLAYER_ID.

 Final data is stored with their original name and final at the end.
 Files are stored at **/Assignment_1/data_process/final_data/**\